Cite-Builder.com User Guide

 We enter two search strings, “birth” and “scotland”, and leave the “AND” combination radio button selected.
 We also leave the scope selections as default.

-We click search and we get back four rules:
+We click search and we get back six rules:

 This isn’t many, and we can see two rules relating to birth and Scotland so we’d probably just click the one we want to use.
 However, there are also rules relating to Marriages and Death Certificates listed, and we might be curious as to why these appeared in our search, and how to narrow the search to leave them out?